Liz Lange: Career

 In August 2001, Lange signed an exclusive deal with Nike to introduce a line of athletic wear for pregnant women.
 In September of the same year, Lange was invited to unveil the line at New York Fashion Week.
-The first ever runway show by a maternity designer during Fashion Week, the event was scheduled to take place at 9:00 AM on September 11.
+The first ever runway show by a maternity designer during Fashion Week, the event was scheduled to take place at 9:00 a.m. on September 11.
 It was immediately halted after the 9/11 terrorist attacks.

 In 2002, Lange began a collaboration with Target and created a secondary line, Liz Lange for Target.
 Sold in-store and online, Liz Lange for Target is the retailer's sole offering in maternity apparel.

 In 2007, Lange sold a majority stake in Liz Lange Maternity to private-equity fund Bluestar Alliance.
 Two years later, she joined Stefani Greenfield on Home Shopping Network (HSN) with limited-edition Liz Lange Designs for Curations.
 The collection sold out quickly, and inspired Lange to create an exclusive women's wear line for the network, Completely Me by Liz Lange, which was introduced in 2010.

 Lange founded the website shopafrolic.com in 2009 with her sister, Jane Wagman.
 She wrote Liz Lange's Maternity Style: How to Look Fabulous During the Most Fashion-Challenged Time, published in 2003.

 In 2012, Liz Lange Maternity and the Completely Me brands were bought by Cherokee Inc. for $14 million.
 Lange remains involved as the creative director and "the face" of the brand.

 Lange is the CEO and creative director of Figue, a dress brand she acquired in December 2020.
 Lange is also the star of the Sony podcast, The Just Enough Family.